aiybusp/aiybusp.github.io/resume.md

 *January 2024 - Present*
 Arcadia, CA United States &bull; On-site

 As a CPhT, I dispense, prepare, and distribute medications in compliance with federal and state laws.
-I build relationships with my patients as well as ensure that the workflow is in par to meeting preformance standards. i also assist in maintaining the pharmacy inventory through cycle counts and inventory check-in, both done daily, and monthly expires, which are labeled, pulled, and processed accordingly.
+I build relationships with my patients as well as ensure that the workflow is in par to meeting preformance standards.
+I also assist in maintaining the pharmacy inventory through cycle counts and inventory check-in, both done daily, and monthly expires, which are labeled, pulled, and processed accordingly.
 At drop-off I help enter patient information, prescriptions, and insurance properly while answering phones, patient conerns, and checking in/preparing vaccines.
 Daily I use my knowledge of SIG codes, vaccine information, and prescription handling to ensure a smooth process for myself and the pharmacist.

 **Skills**: Prescription processing & Data entry, Medication Preparation, Drug storage compliance, RxConnect, EHR/EMR, Conflict Resolution, Workflow prioritization